-(1) The Company distributed \$0.08 in the form of a return of capital per each Class A exchangeable, Class A-1 exchangeable and Class B share in the first quarter of 2024.
+(1) The Company distributed \$0.08 in the form of a return of capital per each Class A exchangeable, Class A-1 exchangeable and Class B share in the first and second quarters of 2024.

 The accompanying notes are an integral part of the unaudited condensed consolidated financial statements.